VarunDamodaran/autoSnake.ai/README.md

 ## Introduction

 The Snake game is a classic arcade game where the player controls a snake to eat food and grow longer while avoiding collisions with the walls and its own tail.
-In this project, we employ the Deep Q-Network (DQN) technique to teach the snake to play the game optimally.
+In this project, we employ the Deep-Q-Network (DQN) technique to teach the snake to play the game optimally.

 ## Features